OnurFurkanUnal/firma-demo/README.md

 ### Start App ###

-* First Create firmademo and firmademotest databases
+* Create firmademo and firmademotest databases
 * Go to firma-demo folder run npm install
 * Go to firma-demo/src/client run npm install
 * if you dont want to add foreing keys manually.
 You can use sequelize.sync() But you can continue without foreing keys